carbon-object/carbob/README.md

 ### a) the pollution produced

-Similar to defi staking (see e.g., https://stake.axieinfinity.com/), holders of CAOBs are receiving daily "rewards" in the form of CARBOB_POLUTE tokens, which are getting added to their account.
+Similar to defi staking (see e.g., https://stake.axieinfinity.com/), holders of CAOBs are receiving (airdropped?) daily "rewards" in the form of CARBOB_POLUTE tokens, which are getting added to their account.
 The more CARBOB_POLUTE tokens the holder has, the more pollution is produced.